ellennickles/code-your-way-s23/README.md

 ### Evaluation
 Final course evaluation will be based on participation and attendance, and the completion of all assignments, including the final independent project, according to this breakdown:

-30% Participation and attendance
+- 30% Participation and attendance
-30% First half semester weekly assignments
-30% Independent project progress assignments
+- 50% Weekly assignments
-20% Independent project
+- 20% Independent project

 This class uses a [Pass/Fail](https://itp.nyu.edu/help/pass-fail/) grading system.
 A Pass is equivalent to an A or a B grade, and anything less is considered a Fail.